 \item NEC: $\rho - p \geq 0 $ \\ The NEC deals with light.
 It asserts that energy is a necessary component of all space transit for light and cannot exist in a vacuum.
 This constraint prevents odd occurrences from occurring and maintains the physics of the cosmos.
 Figure \ref{fig:NEC} illustrates the characteristics of NEC for our model utilizing the Bayesian Analysis's parameters.

-\item SEC: $ \rho + 3p \geq 0 $\\ Similar to a more rigid counterpart of the NEC, the SEC guarantees that the energy cannot be negative and sets a boundary for how objects respond to gravity.
+\item SEC: $ \rho + 3p \geq 0 $\\ Similar to a more rigid counterpart of the NEC, the SEC which guarantees that the energy cannot be negative and sets a boundary for how objects respond to gravity.
 The cosmos benefits from having this rule in place.
 Figure \ref{fig:SEC} depicts the characteristics of SEC for our model utilizing the Bayesian analysis.

 \item DEC: $\rho + p \geq 0 $\\ The DEC guarantees that the energy is not just non-negative but also that its distribution cannot be too volatile.
-It is comparable to asserting that energy cannot go out of control or travel faster than light.
-Based on the Bayesian Analysis, DEC is shown in Fig. \ref{fig:DEC}. \end{enumerate}
+It is comparable to asserting that the energy cannot go out of control or travel faster than light.
+Based on the Bayesian Analysis DEC is shown in Fig. \ref{fig:DEC}. \end{enumerate}

-All the above-mentioned energy conditions combined are as shown in Fig. \ref{fig:energy}.
-Figure \ref{fig:rho} displays the distribution of energy density $\rho$ wrt time $t$, while Fig. \ref{fig:p} displays the distribution of pressure.
-Our results demonstrate that, except for SEC the others, e.g., NEC, WEC and DEC are fulfilled.
-The late-rapid expansion of the universe justifies the violation of SEC.
-The $f(R,T)$ theory of gravity, having a contribution from the trace energy $T$ can suitably explain the late-time accelerated phase of the universe without invoking any need for the cosmological constant or exotic dark energy as the background agent for the phenomenon.
+All the above-mentioned energy conditions combinedly are as shown in the Fig. \ref{fig:energy}.
+Figure \ref{fig:rho} displays the distribution of energy density $\rho$ versus time $t$, while Fig. \ref{fig:p} displays the distribution of pressure.
+Our results demonstrate that, except for SEC the others, e.g. NEC, WEC and DEC are fulfilled.
+The late time rapid expansion of the universe justifies violation of SEC.
+The $f(R,T)$ theory of gravity having contribution from the trace energy $T$ can suitably explain the late time accelerated phase of the universe without invoking any need for the cosmological constant or exotic dark energy as the background agent for the phenomenon.